 Year 1 Newsletters

-You will find the newsletter for our year 1 below.
+Please find the transition newsletter for Year 1 attached below.

-(Please note that the term 1 newsletter is specifically for Darwin class so the PE days will be different for Earhart and Goodall class)
+(Please note that this newsletter is specifically for Darwin class so the PE days will be different for Earhart and Goodall class)

 The curriculum at The Discovery School is an enquiry based one in which the children are encouraged to ask and answer questions about a topic.